I believe they’re nowhere. Just like you said.

 What is a Black Mirror?
 It’s a cold, dark, two-dimensional object that projects a distorted, unreal and largely useless image back to the viewer.

 This applies not just to the characters, but to the viewer.
 The techno-premise is delayed for long enough to pique interest (‘ooh, what’s the twist in this one?’), then revealed, then the main character is destroyed by it.
-Every episode is a variation thereof — a subset of the cheapest of literary genres, the whodunnit — sprinkled with cynical, titillating hate-porn and gore (with one truly ludicrous exception — San Junipero — which uses titillating PC cheese instead).
+Every episode is a variation thereof — a subset of the cheapest of literary genres, the whodunnit — sprinkled with cynical, titillating hate-porn and gore (with one truly ludicrous exception — San Junipero — which uses titillating P.C. cheese to actually glorify virtual reality).
 We the viewer are asked to use our intellects to work out what is going on, or we are asked to throw the computer out of the window.
 Of these, the second option is the better choice; but unlikely.

 Although still not as unlikely as actual reality.